 London, England, United Kingdom

 In September 2017, Bret Lessard founded rFlight and is the lead project manager of the company.
-The corporate office is based in London, England, United Kingdom and use a TE Connectivity lab space for their prototypes in Silicon Valley, San Francisco, California, USA. rFlight is a project from rLoop.
+The corporate office is based in London, England, United Kingdom and use a TE Connectivity lab space for their prototypes in Silicon Valley, San Francisco, California, USA. rFlight is a project from rLoop which started in 2015.

 rFlight’s goal is to make a one (1) passenger autonomous Vertical Take-Off and Landing (VTOL) aircraft which then transitions easily from vertical flight (take off) to horizontal flight and the reverse.
 The goal of rFlight is to make an personal aircraft that anyone can fly or “the motorcycle of the sky”.
+A 1/5 scale prototype for the GoFly Prize competition was initially flown in January of 2019.
 (Graphic credit above: rFlight)

 The aircraft has a has delta wing shape and takes off and lands vertically but then transitions to horizontal flight.
 The passenger is in an open-air cockpit wearing a helmet with a visor which covers the person’s entire head (like a motorcycle helmet) and there is a harness which holds the person in the cockpit during all phases of flight.
 However, no mention has been made yet to any emergency equipment should the motors fail or the passenger needs to bail out for any reason.